What is an Inverter?

 Functions of an Inverter

-• Power Conversion: Converts DC to AC, allowing DC power sources to drive AC loads.
+• Power Conversion: Converts DC to AC, allowing DC power sources to power AC loads.

-• Power Backup: In case of a power outage, an inverter can use energy storage devices like batteries to provide uninterrupted power to critical devices.
+• Power Backup: In the event of a power outage, an inverter can use energy storage devices like batteries to provide continuous power to critical equipment.

-• Mobile Power Supply: In outdoor or mobile environments without grid power, an inverter can supply power to various electronic devices.
+• Mobile Power Supply: In mobile or outdoor installations where grid power is unavailable, an inverter can supply power to electronic devices.

 Inverter workflow diagram